radwaahmed97/alx-interview/README.md

 # alx-interview
-this is our project for alx-interview
+alx new repository for projects